Andy-Cheng/dd3d/README.md

 ### Datasets
 By default, datasets are assumed to be downloaded in `/data/datasets/<dataset-name>` (can be a symbolic link).
 The dataset root is configurable by [`DATASET_ROOT`](https://github.com/TRI-ML/dd3d/blob/main/configs/defaults.yaml#L35).

+#### Adding your dataset
+0. Prepare your dataset annotation.
+1. Write your dataset Python scripts under tridet/data/datasets/\<your dataset name\> and register your dataset in tridet/data/datasets/__init__.py
+2. Create your training and testing dataset config in configs/train_datasets and configs/test_datasets
+3. Create your experiment configs in configs/experiments

+Please check cruw dataset as a customized dataset exaple.

 #### KITTI